UQ-RCC/hpc-docs/guides/Slurm-Tips.md

 ## Target 40GB and 48GB GPUs

-For jobs that can run on a GPU with 40GB or 48GB you can targer either of these with the **`Or`** option for the node features.
+For jobs that can run on a GPU with 40GB or 48GB you can target either of these with the **`Or`** option for the node features.

 ```
 #SBATCH --partition=gpu_cuda